DataDog/dd-trace-rb/docs/GettingStarted.md

 Priority sampling consists in deciding if a trace will be kept by using a priority attribute that will be propagated for distributed traces.
 Its value gives indication to the Agent and to the backend on how important the trace is.

+* -1: The user asked not to keep the trace.
-* 0: Don’t keep the trace.
+* 0: The sampler automatically decided not to keep the trace.
 * 1: The sampler automatically decided to keep the trace.
 * 2: The user asked the keep the trace.